k0sproject/k0s/docs/examples/ambassador-ingress.md

 or you can open https://localhost/petstore/ in your browser and change the URL of the specification to https://localhost/petstore/api/v3/openapi.json (since we mapped it to the /petstore prefix).

+If you navigate to the Mappings part of the Ambassador Console (opened above) you will see the corresponding PetStore mapping as configured.

 ## Summary